d-smith/flink-ordering/readme.md

 # Flink-ordering

-Project to try out different ordering - processing time vs event time, really drives home how timestamps are used to assign events to windows and reason about things wrt windows.
+Project to look at event ordering and any influence of processing time vs event time, really drives home how timestamps are used to assign events to windows and reason about things wrt windows.